KamilCiemiega/BookStore/README.md

-Hello there it's my first project written in java
+Hello there it's my first project written in JAVA.

 ## Frontend